jacksoncouse/Guide/README.md

 Note, the CCK is currently under active development.

-## Learn

-The [CCK Wiki](https://github.com/AmnestyInternational/ContentKit/wiki) is the place for help getting started, and full documentation.

-## Create
+## Directory structure

+### Catalogue

+The [Catalogue](https://github.com/AmnestyInternational/ContentKit/blob/master/catalogue.md), the classification system for Amnesty International Canada human rights issues

+### Filing

+Our business rules define what can be published, and how it must be files

+## How to get started

+### Tutorials

+For learning the CCK system

 ### Templates

-For generating new digital assets
+The starting point for creating new content

+## Environments

+Tools for creating content

-### Standard assets
+- Standard assets
 	- Logos
 	- Colours
 	- Fonts
 	- Slogans

-### Style guide
+- Style guide

-### Best practices
+- Best practices

-### Settings
+- Settings

-For configuring your machine to create digital assets to Amensty International Canada's specifications.

-## Publish

-How to get your work online.
+## How to get published

-### Catalogue

-The [Catalogue](https://github.com/AmnestyInternational/ContentKit/blob/master/catalogue.md), the filing system for Amnesty International Canada digital assets and human rights ideas

-### Submit
+### Roles

-For occasional and guest authors.
+Who can write for us

-### Post
+### Methods

-For trusted authors who publish regularly.
+How to submit

+## More information

+The [CCK Wiki](https://github.com/AmnestyInternational/ContentKit/wiki) provides detailed documentation.